GenesisFR/HowToBecomeGoodAtShooters/README.md

 - study AI routes if applicable (ex: Hitman)

 ### State of mind
+- you have to be open-minded and receptive to learning if you want to improve
+- you have to be observant to learn how game mechanics and the AI work
+- you have to be perseverant in trying other strategies when something doesn't work

 ### Sweeping
 - definition: clearing an area from one side to the other, one enemy at a time